 Next, reach out to the FIO team to set up a joint Telegram or Discord channel.
 This will give you access to account management, product management, and developer resources.

 Phase 2: Set up your test environment

 The FIO community has built several applications for interacting with the FIO Testnet chain.
 These are useful during integration development.
-For example, you will want to register FIO Addresses and transfer FIO Tokens during testing.
+For example, you will want to register FIO Crypto Handles (aka FIO Addresses) and transfer FIO Tokens during testing.
 But, registering a new address for the first time requires FIO tokens.
 Therefore, some manual setup is required to acquire a Testnet FIO public key and Testnet FIO tokens.

 The following testnet applications are availble for integration testing:

 - Testnet Block Explorer - https://fio-test.bloks.io/

 Refer to Setting up your test environment to set up a FIO public key with FIO tokens in a test environment.

 There are two main integration activities for exchanges.
 The first step is to list the FIO token on your exchange.
 The next step is to enable deposits and withdrawals of crypto using FIO Crypto Handles for your users on your custom